 Empathy won’t just help you interact better with others.
 It will help you cultivate agency in your life.
 As you get better at empathizing with yourself, you’ll get better at habitually making choices that serve you.

-All social control systems reward some behaviors and threaten others with violence.
+All social control systems reward some behaviors and threaten others.
 Individual persons are given “inputs” (i.e. promises of money, positions of status, threats to cut off their money supply or instigate violence against them).
 People generally respond in ways that the control systems intend.
 Thus, the systems have control

 To cultivate your agency, you need to understand yourself, your motives, and your drives.
 In other words, you need to be able to empathize with yourself.
 I often have thoughts like, “Yes, there is a desire to drink this beer now, but I know if I do that, I’ll have trouble sleeping later.”
 When I think this way, I cause my agency to overpower my desires.
 By empathizing with my future self, instead of my present self, I end up being far happier in the long run.
 In the short run, whenever I turn down something that’s bad for me, I reward myself by remembering how awesome it feels to be in charge of my own life.
 I make a make a little roar in victory, “YES!”, and enjoy a wicked grin, thus self-administering a shot of dopamine, which feels great and makes this process easier to repeat.